eddymail/eddymail/README.md

 ### Welcome to my github page

-:computer: My first name is Edouard, and I am 41 years old and I have been developing since the end of 2019.
+:computer: My name is Edouard, I am 41 years old and I have been developing since the end of 2019.
 I discovered the world of code by creating an online store on Shopify when I wanted to modify one of their free templates.
 I fell on lines of code and I wanted to be one of those who can read them.

 :trophy: After having followed several courses on OpenClassrooms, I chose to join the android application developer diploma course.
 I graduated in January 2022.
 Currently you will find the principal projects that I realized during my training at OpenClassrooms.